CAF Penalizes Libya over Treatment of Nigeria’s Soccer Team in Abandoned AFCON Qualifier

 Photo by Issouf Sanogo/AFP via Getty Images.

-Nigeria’s Super Eagles are back in the country, as they’ve chosen to boycott their African Cup of Nations (AFCON) qualifying match against Libya over maltreatment by the host country.
-On Monday, captain of the Nigerian team, William Troost-Ekong, shared a thread of X posts and video stating that the team had chosen not to play the match scheduled for Tuesday at the Benina Martyrs Stadium, about 19km (12 miles) east of Benghazi.
+Nigeria’s Super Eagles returned to Nigeria on the night of October 14, deciding to boycott the AFCON qualifying match against Libya over maltreatment by the host country.
+Captain of the men’s football team, William Troost-Ekong, shared a thread of X posts and video stating that the team had chosen not to play the match scheduled for Tuesday at the Benina Martyrs Stadium, about 19km (12 miles) east of Benghazi.

-The Nigerian team arrived in Libya on Sunday night, and were supposed to land in the North African country’s capital, Tripoli, before taking a two-hour road trip to Benghazi, the second most populous city in Libya.
+The Nigerian team arrived in Libya on Sunday night (October 13), and were supposed to land in the North African country’s capital, Tripoli, before taking a two-hour road trip to Benghazi, the second most populous city in Libya.
 However, they changed plans and decided to head straight to Benghazi, in order to cut down any fatigue from road travel, since they would have just one day to prepare for the match.

 According to multiple reports and social media posts by the players themselves, their flight was diverted just before reaching Benghazi airport, and their plane was ordered to land at the largely deserted Al Abraq International Airport.
 “12+ hours in an abandoned airport in Libya after our plane was diverted whilst descending.
 Libyan government rescinded our approved landing in Benghazi with no reason,” Troost-Ekong wrote in an X post early Monday morning.
 “They’ve locked the airport gates and left us without phone connection, food or drink.
 All to play mind games.”